 To assign users to the user group, click the user group button, then check the Is Member box of the respective user.

 It is possible to change the default user template.
-To do so, navigate to File – Options – Security – User Template.
+To do so, navigate to Administration – System Settings – User Management – User Template.
 These settings control the default settings of a new user.
-The best practice is to disable all privileges.

 Create the user